Education of Children in Care and Previously Looked After Children

 10. When a Child is Absent from School

-The child's carer must notify the school and the child's social worker immediately if the child does not attend school for any reason.
+The residential staff/carer must notify the school and the child's social worker immediately if the child does not attend school for any reason.

-In any case where the child has been absent from school for more than 10 days, the social worker should liaise with the school, the child, carers and any other relevant person to address:
+In any case where the child has been absent from school for more than 10 days, the social worker should liaise with the school, the child, residential staff/carers and any other relevant person to address:

 - The reasons for the absence;